shane-kercheval/sik-llms/examples/otel_101.md

 6. ☐ View traces at http://localhost:16686
 7. ☐ Query metrics at http://localhost:9090
 8. ☐ Build dashboards at http://localhost:3000
+9. ☐ 🆕 Test TraceContext: `print(response.trace_context.trace_id)`
+10. ☐ 🆕 Try span linking: `response.trace_context.create_link({"test": "attribute"})`

 ---

 **Remember**: Observability is a journey, not a destination.
 Start simple with Jaeger locally, then gradually add more sophisticated monitoring as your application grows.
+The new TraceContext feature makes it easier than ever to implement evaluation pipelines and span linking without complex wrapper spans.
 The investment in observability pays off exponentially as your LLM application becomes more complex!